 A wise local farmer, Ilene Freedman of House in the Woods farm in Adamstown once said something I'd never thought of before.
 In Maryland, she said, you actually can't harvest the lettuce, cucumbers and tomatoes for a salad all at the same time.
 That perfectly describes where we are in the seasonal eating calendar- wiping the last of the strawberries from one's chin in preparation for more and more produce to ripen.
 As Amanda Cather of Plow and Stars Farm said in their always excellent newsletter "This is the time of year when you can almost see and hear things growing."

 Blueberries: Pick -our-Owns are open and this "superfood" freezes very well.
-A few places to pick (call in advance, the April frost has farmers scrambling): Butler's Orchard, Blueberry Gardens, Farm at Home, Homestead Farm.
+A few places to pick (call in advance): Butler's Orchard, Blueberry Gardens, Farm at Home, Homestead Farm.

 The Orchards are open!
-Kingsbury's Orchard will open for the season on July 2.
+Kingsbury's Orchard is open for the season.
 This 5th generation orchard is famous for peaches - including one of their own cultivars- Kingsbury's Pride.
-Lewis Orchard opened June 28th.
+Lewis Orchard is also open just up both are on Peachtree Road - you can hit both and make the most amazing fruit salad EVER!
 Homestead and Butlers are linked above.

 Local Produce is available all over the county at your local farmers market.
 Find your closest market here.
-Or come on out and enjoy the Reserve's newest Market in Beallsville.
+Or come on out and enjoy the Reserve's finest at the Common Ground Market every first Sunday.
+Or browse over to their virtual market and swing by to pickup on Tuesday evenings in time to make a great dinner.

-The Montgomery County Farm Tour is July 23 - farms will be open to the public and offer special programs.
-Once you've checked out the best of the Reserve, come wind down at our Field and Fiddle Event with music, food trucks, a silent auction and family fun- 6-10pm.
+The Montgomery County Farm Tour is July 22 - farms will be open to the public and offer special programs.

 Get Yer Veggies: